 Value Exit Fee Percentage Calculator Column One Column Two Column Three Column Four The Relevant Period The Daily Exit Fee Percentage Amount for the relevant day The Daily Exit Fee Percentage Amount for the period specified in Column One will be equal to the amount specified in Column Three divided by the number of days in that year (being 365 or 366) (unless otherwise specified) Exit Fee Percentage Amount for full year Cumulative Exit Fee Percentage Amount for full year/s For each day during the first year See above 6% 6% For each day during the second year See above 5% 11% For each day during the third year See above 5% 16% For each day during the fourth year See above 5% 21% For each day during the fifth year See above 5% 26% For each day after See above 0% 26% the fifth year (e) if the Value Option applies, the Capital Gain (or Capital Loss) in the Resale Value of the Accommodation Unit will accrue to Oak Tree.
 Customised Option: This purchase option enables you and Oak Tree to enter into a Residence Contract on terms similar to the Balanced Option or the Value Option but where those terms are customised to suit your particular circumstances.
-Under this c ption: (a) you will pay an ingoing contribution; ' ' (b) the exit fee will be calculated as a percentage of the Ingoing Contribution that you pay (the Exit Fee Percentage); (c) the Exit Fee Percentage will be calculated on a daily basis and will increase for each day until you leave the village but the Exit Fee Percentage will only accumulate to the maximum agreed by you and Oak Tree in your customised contract; Capital going Contribution, your Exit Gain (or Capital Loss) will be your customised contract; • • ' ' otion applies, the Exit Fee wi ance with your customised co t calculated in value o ption applies, the Capital Ga f the right to reside in your ur k Tree as agreed in your cus nit will be shared l between you 9.3 What other entry costs do residents need to pay? ☐ Costs rel☐ Costs rel or stamp duty ated to your residence contra ated to any other contract e., payment of General Service sts g
+Under this c ption: (a) you will pay an ingoing contribution; (b) the exit fee will be calculated as a percentage of the Ingoing Contribution that you pay (the Exit Fee Percentage); (c) the Exit Fee Percentage will be calculated on a daily basis and will increase for each day until you leave the village but the Exit Fee Percentage will only accumulate to the maximum agreed by you and Oak Tree in your customised contract; (d) your Ingoing Contribution, your Exit Fee and/or your share of any Capital Gain (or Capital Loss) will be as agreed by you and Oak Tree in your customised contract; ' ' otion applies, the Exit Fee wance with your customised co t calculated in value o ption applies, the Capital Ga f the right to reside in your u k Tree as agreed in your cus nit will be shared l between you 9.3 What other entry costs do residents need to pay? ☐ Costs rel☐ Costs rel or stamp duty ated to your residence contr ated to any other contract e. payment of General Service sts g